practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Hy/README.md

 Now back to step one with command: _$ pip3 install --user hy_

-If this command isn't installing the Hy interpreter in directory _$HOME/.local/bin_, then because this directory in an Ubuntu 24 system may be owned by the root user, something which has to be changed:
+If this command isn't installing the Hy interpreter in directory _$HOME/.local/bin_, then because this directory may be owned by the root user, something which has to be changed:

 ```